 By the time we arrived at the Carrigain Notch Trail junction, 1.7 miles from the trailhead, the annoying dog and its owner had passed in front of us, so thankfully, we didn't see them any more.
 Not long after this point, the trail ascended a minor ridge, crossed a small brook, and then began to gradually get steeper, slowing our pace.

-Since the fall of 2017, when I figured that that I was pretty much recovered from my heart valve replacement surgery, I seem to have days when I able to climb more quickly and with less rest stops, and then days when I'm really dragging.
+Since the fall of 2017, when I figured that I was pretty much recovered from my heart valve replacement surgery, I seem to have days when I am able to climb more quickly and with less rest stops, and then days when I'm really dragging.
 Ascending Mt Monroe in August was definitely a slow laborious climb, but it was probably due, at least in part, to the poor air quality from the California forest fires.
 By contrast, I felt pretty good on our longer July hike to the Twins and Galehead.
 Today's trek was somewhere in the middle.
 I felt pretty good early on, but as the grade steepened, I needed to stop and catch my breath more often.
 My cardiologist can find no reason for it, but I'm supposed to get a cardiac CT scan sometime soon (which has now moved to 2019).
 Maybe that will help figure this out.

 Eventually we reached the open ridge right below the summit cone.
 The views were excellent and the air clear.
 Breaking out into the open and being able to see how high you've come and to savor the distant scenery, can really lift your spirits when you're tired and feeling discouraged about how long you've been struggling upward.
 It can give you another burst of energy.